Bernardo Zapater: Career

 Zapater was ordained as a Catholic priest in 1858 and worked as a professor at Cuenca's seminary. he returned to Madrid in 1859, having been assigned as the chaplain of the Convent of Las Descalzas Reales by the Cardinal-Archbishop of Toledo, Cirilo de Alameda y Brea.
 Zapater resumed studies at the Universidad Central, receiving a further degree in the physical and mathematical sciences there in 1860.
 The same year, Zapater was assigned as the chaplain of Madrid's Hospital del Carmen by a royal order.

 In 1861, he established the Colegio de San Vicente de Paul, a secondary school.
 As the school's director, Zapater educated Madrid's aristocracy and garnered prestige for its role in preparing students for admittance to the Escuelas Especiales.
 His time in Madrid also allowed Zapater to interact with the city's naturalists at social settings and during their excursions.
 Among those he interacted with during this time were the entomologists Laureano Pérez Arcas, Ignacio Bolívar, and Serafín Uhagon, as well as the malacologist Joaquín González-Hidalgo Rodríguez and the botanists Miguel Colmeiro Penido and Benjamín Máximo Laguna y Villanueva.

 In 1871, Zapater was among the founding members of the Sociedad Española de Historia Natural (now the Real Sociedad Española de Historia Natural), the oldest private scientific society in Spain.
+Zapater presented the Sociedad Aragonesa de Ciencias Naturales at its first session in February 1902 and was honored by the society as a founding member.
+He was elected president of the society in 1903.
+After serving as its president, the society gave him the title of honorary member.
+These societies helped Zapater disseminate his work.
+He also engaged in regular international correspondence to share his research with other scientists.

 Legacy

 Zapater's ringlet (Erebia zapateri) is a species of butterfly named for Zapater.

+In 1872, Pérez Arcas named a beetle species, Asida zapaterii, for Zapater.
+Pérez Arcas credited Zapater with collecting the specimen used to describe the species from Albarracin.
 In 1895, the Spanish botanist Carlos Pau y Español utilized a specimen collected by Zapater to describe a new species of columbine.
 Pau named Aquilegia zapateri for Zapater, and Zapater would make one of the few additional references to the largely obscure species.
+Zapater was not widely recognized during his lifetime.
+However, Pau considered Zapater to be among Spain's most important herbarium collectors.

-Zapater is remembered as one of the premier 19th-century Turolense botanists.
+Zapater is remembered as one of the leading 19th-century Turolense botanists.
 A hiking trail in Allepuz, Teruel, is named Ruta Etnobotánica de Allepuz "Reverendo Bernardo Zapater" in his honor.
 The trail opened in August 2019 and was the result of a project by Alejandro J. Pérez Cueva, a professor at the University of Valencia.
 It features 12 informational panels.
 Zapater's ringlet (Erebia zapateri), a species of butterfly also named for Zapater, can be found along the trail.